Delinquency and default are two sides of the same coin except for the value which changes for both.

 The student loans report defaults as part of a cohort studies federal student loan default rate.
 The cohort studies student loan default rate is a relatively short-term student loan default rate measure, which is reporting the percentage of borrowers that are entering repayment in one federal fiscal year who end up in default on their loans by the end of the second following federal fiscal year.

 In Cohort studies, default rates are around half of the long-term of loans.

-Private student loans tend to have lower student loan delinquency and default rates than federal student loans, this is partly because of the fact that private student loans are credit-underwritten.
+Private student loans tend to have lower student loan delinquency and default rates than Federal loans, partly because of the fact that private student loans are credit-underwritten.

-When financial aid and federal student loans aren't sufficient enough to cover all costs, one should consider financing the gap with private student loans.
+When other financial aids and federal student loans aren't sufficient enough to cover all costs, one should consider financing the gap with private student loans.